 Cheating on exams will result in a score of 0 for that exam.
 Lab assignments must be completed independently.
 Sharing your answers to lab assignment questions or using another student's work is considered cheating and will result in a score of 0 for that assignment.
-Using another student's clicker to answer questions for him or her is also considered cheating.
-If you are caught with more than one clicker in class, both clickers will be confiscated and you will both receive a 0 for course participation.
+Using another student's Top Hat account to answer questions for them is also considered cheating.
+If you are caught with more than one Top Hat account in class, you will both receive a 0 for course participation.
 All forms of cheating will be reported to the university for appropriate action.